 The most common types of cyber security attacks

 According to the former CEO of Cisco John Chambers, “There are two types of companies; (1) Those that have been hacked, and (2) Those who don’t yet know that they have been hacked.”

-So, there are 18 most common types of cyber security attacks, that include;
+So, here are the 20 most common types of cyber security attacks:

 - Malware Attack

 - Man-in-the-Middle Attack

 - Corporate Account Takeover